OpenID Connect Client and Token Propagation Quickstart

 returns 403

-will correctly convert the exceptions which will escape from REST Client calls to 500
+would correctly convert the exceptions that escape from REST client calls to 500

 to avoid leaking the information from the downstream resources such as ProtectedResource

-but in the tests it will not be possible to assert that 500
+However, in the tests, it would not be possible to assert that 500

-is in fact caused by an authorization exception as opposed to some internal error.
+is caused by an authorization exception instead of some internal error.

 アプリケーションの設定

-We have prepared the code, and now let’s configure the application:
+Having prepared the code, you configure the application:

 # Configure OIDC